Lakeforest Mall

-Lakeforest Mall, also known as Lakeforest, is an enclosed shopping center located in Gaithersburg, Maryland.
-It is owned by WRS Inc. Real Estate Investments who is planning to redevelop the site.
-Currently its two levels house approximately 15 stores, a food court, and until 2013, formerly a large children's play area at the center.
-Following the closure of three of its four anchor stores, JCPenney, Lord & Taylor, and Sears in 2019, Macy's remained as the mall's final remaining one until it closed in early 2023, with the rest of the mall closing shortly after.
-Following its closure, the mall is planned to be demolished the following year at the soonest.
+Lakeforest Mall, formally the Lakeforest Regional Mall, also known as Lakeforest, is an abandoned enclosed shopping mall located in Gaithersburg, Maryland.
+The property is currently owned by WRS Inc. Real Estate Investments who is planning to redevelop the site.
+The mall closed to the public on March 31, 2023.
+The mall featured a food court, and until 2013, formerly a large children's play area at the center.
+Following the closure of three of its four anchor stores, JCPenney, Lord & Taylor, and Sears in 2019, Macy's remained as the mall's final remaining anchor store until 2023, with the rest of the mall closing shortly after.
+Following its closure, the mall is set to be demolished.

 History

 1970s

-Lakeforest Mall first opened on September 12, 1978.
+Lakeforest Mall first opened on September 12, 1978, as Lakeforest Regional Mall.
 At that time, the mall's anchor stores were JCPenney, Sears, Woodward & Lothrop, and Hecht's.
 The mall was named in honor of Lake Walker, a man-made lake and park on the property prior.
 The mall opened with approximately 30-50 stores, with some of the first stores being relocated from the then nearby indoor Village Mall (now an outdoor strip mall called Montgomery Village Center since circa 1991) and absorbed onto the property.
 The mall was one of the first in the United States to feature an indoor ice skating rink on the lower level, in the "H section", along with being the biggest indoor shopping mall in the county at the time of grand opening.
-The rink has since been superseded first by a multi-theater movie complex, then by a food court, which now occupies the place.
+The rink was replaced, first by a multi theater movie complex, then by a food court, which remained until closing.